 For starters, here are 10 tips for a gluten-free holiday — with suggestions that range from taking part in the planning, to bringing a few of your own dishes, to avoiding cross contamination.

-The fact is, even turkey can be dangerous to a gluten-free person.
+The fact is, even turkey can be dangerous to a person following a gluten free diet.
 Many turkeys are injected with a basting solution that contains gluten.
-You can, however find a gluten-free turkey if you look for the following brands:

-Empire Kosher turkey
+• Empire Kosher turkey

-Honeysuckle white turkey
+• Honeysuckle white turkey

-Jennie-O Brand turkeys
+• Jennie-O Brand turkeys

-Pilgrim’s Pride turkey
+• Pilgrim’s Pride turkey

-Shelton’s turkeys
+• Shelton’s turkeys

-These are all gluten-free.
-In addition, some Butterball products and Heritage turkeys are gluten-free, as well.
+These are all gluten free.
+In addition, some Butterball products and Heritage turkeys are gluten free, as well.

 The Gluten-Free Chef also has some tips for preparing a gluten-free meal for the holidays, plus recipes for turkey and all of the trimmings including gravy, Yorkshire pudding, and vegetables.